taljacob2/class/CONTRIBUTING.md

 - **In case you choose to work with GCC**:

-  - You may test your code with Valgrind locally.
+  - You probably own a *NIX machine, and thus you may test your code with Valgrind locally.

     To do so, please install Valgrind with:
     ```